gallantries/gallantries.github.io/_events/2019-03-25-first-galantries-workshop.md

 # Preparation

-The workshop will be done on the [European Galaxy server](https://usegalaxy.eu) to perform the analysis.
+The workshop will be performed on the [European Galaxy server](https://usegalaxy.eu) to perform the analysis.
 Please register there.

 You must go through two Galaxy interactive tours before beginning the training.
 These interactive tours guide you stepwise through the Galaxy user interface